zzonyo/trust-docs-test/source/index.html.md

 Rate Limit (NEW): 20times/2sec<br>
 Search by orderOrigTime<br>
 This endpoint only returns those conditional orders which have not triggered with orderStatus value as created.<br>
+Before a conditional order triggering, it can be only queried out through this endpoint instead of any endpoint in "Trading" section.<br>

 ### Request Parameter
 |	Field	|	Data Type	|	Mandatory	|	Default Value|	Description	|	Valid Value	|